Encoding

 9.1. single-byte decoder

-1. If byte is end-of-queue, return finished.
+1. If byte is end-of-queue, then return finished.

-3. Let code point be the index code point for byte − 0x80 in index single-byte.
+3. Let codePoint be the index code point for byte − 0x80 in index single-byte.

-4. If code point is null, return error.
+4. If codePoint is null, then return error.

-5. Return a code point whose value is code point.
+5. Return a code point whose value is codePoint.

 9.2. single-byte encoder

-Single-byte encodings’s encoder’s handler, given ioQueue and code point, runs these steps:
+Single-byte encodings’s encoder’s handler, given unused and codePoint, runs these steps:

-1. If code point is end-of-queue, return finished.
+1. If codePoint is end-of-queue, then return finished.

-2. If code point is an ASCII code point, return a byte whose value is code point.
+2. If codePoint is an ASCII code point, then return a byte whose value is codePoint.

-3. Let pointer be the index pointer for code point in index single-byte.
+3. Let pointer be the index pointer for codePoint in index single-byte.

-4. If pointer is null, return error with code point.
+4. If pointer is null, then return error with codePoint.

 5. Return a byte whose value is pointer + 0x80.